Skip to content

 Using in Video Translation Software

-Please update the software to v3.40 to use.
-Download the update from https://pyvideotrans.com/downpackage
+Please upgrade the software to v3.40 to use this feature.
+Download the upgrade from https://pyvideotrans.com/downpackage.

-Open the menu and go to TTS Settings -> OpenAI TTS.
-Change the interface address to http://your_ip:7899/v1
+Open the menu, go to TTS Settings -> OpenAI TTS, and change the interface address to http://your-ip:7899/v1.

-You can fill in SK arbitrarily, as long as it's not empty.
-In the role list, separate the roles you want to use with commas.
+SK can be filled arbitrarily, as long as it's not empty.
+In the voice list, enter the voices you want to use, separated by English commas.

 image.png

-Below is a list of available roles.
-Please note that the text language and role must match.
+Below is the list of available voices.
+Note that the text language and voice must match.

 image.png